In Collaboration with the University of Texas Medical Branch at Galveston

 The didactic curriculum is offered through university-mediated courses and module instruction to provide the fellow with a comprehensive educational experience.

-The university mediated didactic experiences will be offered through online and onsite formats at Texas Woman’s University and the University of Texas Medical Branch at Galveston.
+The university mediated didactic experiences will be offered through online and onsite formats at the University of Texas Medical Branch at Galveston.
 They are scheduled on an academic calendar, concurrent with the clinical experiences.
-The fellow will be enrolled in two to three independent study courses per residency year.
+The fellow will be enrolled in two to three independent study courses per fellowship year.
 It will progress from the foundational and clinical sciences to critical inquiry and evidence-based practice and culminates in the completion of a research project.

 Learning modules will provide the fellow with focused learning experiences in a variety of formats- lecture, lab, and mentored discussions.
 The interdisciplinary module instructors serve as clinical specialists in the curriculum content and in patient-management.
 The goal of the module series is to provide a mechanism for knowledge acquisition and clinical application.